smartcontractkit/chainlink-ccip/docs/ccip_protocol.md

 ### Execute

 In the execute phase, the plugin searches for commit reports with pending executions.
-All messages for these commit reports are gathered and a [special merkle proof][merklemulti] is computed for all messsages ready for execution.
+All messages for these commit reports are gathered, and a [special merkle proof][merklemulti] is computed for all messages ready for execution.
 These proofs are put into the [Execute Plugin Report][exec-report-src].

 Due to the [Role DON](consensus.md#role-don) architecture, this